 Massage tools can help:

 Massage tools range in form, function and price.
 Some are small enough to toss in a travel bag or suitcase, and others provide pinpoint accuracy to really dig into stubborn soreness or nagging knots.
+But you can also find larger models for fuller coverage or power them up with vibration or percussion.

 From motorized models with long-lasting batteries to classic tools of the trade, here are some of the best massage tools to bring you relief: